KamilSJaron/oh-know/subgenome_separation/README.md

 ```

 ###  Kmer counting (02)
+**Remember that for your own genomes you may want to try different K-mer sizes.
+I used 13 since there was a lot of divergence (k-mer 25 gave no results) **
 ```
 # Okay, before we get down to business, we do not want to ruin the cluster.
 The Norwegian cluster has log-in nodes (where you log-in) and executing nodes (to execute jobs).
 We will be transfering to the executing nodes for the next steps since we will need computational power.